pdee/pdee/doc/commands-python-mode.rst

 py-guess-pdb-path
 -----------------
-If py-pdb-path isn't set, find location of pdb.py.
+If py-pdb-path isn’t set, find location of pdb.py.

 py-switch-shell
 ---------------
-Toggles between the interpreter customized in `py-shell-toggle-1' resp. `py-shell-toggle-2'.
+Toggles between the interpreter customized in ‘py-shell-toggle-1’ resp. ‘py-shell-toggle-2’.
 Was hard-coded CPython and Jython in earlier versions, now starts with Python2 and Python3 by default.

 ARG might be a python-version string to set to.

-C-u `py-toggle-shell' prompts to specify a reachable Python command.
+C-u ‘py-toggle-shell’ prompts to specify a reachable Python command.
-C-u followed by numerical arg 2 or 3, `py-toggle-shell' opens a respective Python shell.
+C-u followed by numerical arg 2 or 3, ‘py-toggle-shell’ opens a respective Python shell.
 C-u followed by numerical arg 5 opens a Jython shell.

 Should you need more shells to select, extend this command by adding inside the first cond: